kehrlab/PopIns2/README.md

 make
 ```

+If you didn't append the binaries to your system `PATH`, set the paths to the binaries within the *popins2.config* prior to executing `make`.
+After the compilation with `make` you should see the binary *popins2* in the main folder.

 ## Usage:

-PopIns2 is a tool consisting of many submodules.
+PopIns2 is a tool consisting of several submodules.
 To display the help page of every module type _popins2 [command] --help_ as shown in the [help section](#help).

+#### The merge command

+*TODO*

 #### The merge command
 ```